 Interestingly, there’s an increasing availability of work for people aged 55+.
 Compared with 2009, over 55-year olds are now participating in the workforce 5% more.

 Is this the market adapting to the talent shortage?

 Making more work opportunities available for the 55+ workers?

 Our view is, yes.

-- The digital landscape has raised the demand for skilled labour in certain job categories, whilst entry-level and low-skills jobs are increasingly automated
+- The digital landscape has raised the demand for skilled labour in certain job categories, while entry-level and low-skills jobs are increasingly automated.

-Clearly, none of these facts is ground-breaking: what is though, is the scale of the predicted talent shortage in some countries.
+Clearly, none of these facts are ground-breaking: what is though, is the scale of the predicted global talent shortage in some countries.

-These are scary numbers in any market definition.
+These are scary numbers by any market definition.

 We wrote about the best means for talent sourcing not long ago.
 Here we discussed the importance of taking a strategic approach to establishing and nurturing a talent pipeline as a means of addressing talent shortages.
 This is one of many great strategic solutions to mitigate what could become a talent crisis.